 3. Collaboration makes onboarding easier.

 The recruitment process, in general, can be a long one.
 Firstly there’s the task of creating the job description, getting it out there, and gathering in the many candidates who apply.
 Then you need to sort through the applicants, sift out the potentials and then start the interview process.
+If you're looking for operations and manufacturing professionals, for example, you can find operations recruiters here who specialize in identifying and attracting top talent in the field of operations and manufacturing.
+Such experts have the industry knowledge and networks to source candidates with the specific skills and experience required for your organization.

 Whilst collaborative hiring may result in the interview/deliberating stages taking longer than normal, it might also identify the right candidate quickly.
 Not only that but collaboration during the interviews can make onboarding easier.